 Keep an eye on your attachments

 In my Catholic dating journey, I’ve learned from my friends who are dating and/or life coaches.
 They have shared principles with me they use with their coaching clients.
 One of the most important things I have learned is that sometimes women lean forward too much with men, all without realizing it.
 I realized sometimes in my excitement or eagerness to continue to get to know someone, I would lean forward a bit too much where eventually it led to the man pulling away.

 Let someone know when you move forward with someone else

-If you’re a single Catholic, it is likely you are trying out online dating.
+You can be a faithful Catholic and utilize online dating as a tool to get to know multiple people at the same time.
 Online dating requires equal parts intentionality and putting yourself out there.
 It might feel a little overwhelming to wonder about talking to multiple people at a time.
 However, you can handle it and do so with grace.